mattlavis-transform/download-taric-files/README.md

 ### To download Taric files:
 `python3 download.py`

-### To retrieve usefl information from Taric files for validation purposes:
+### To retrieve useful information from Taric files for validation purposes:
 `python3 parse.py`